-As a Federation we understand that good practice in Special Educational Needs is promoted and embedded throughout the whole school.
-We believe effective co-production with all stakeholders is key to supporting and developing the child in achieving their learning potential.
+At Marshland Primary Academy we understand that good practice in Special Educational Needs is promoted and embedded throughout the whole school.
+We believe effective coproduction with all stakeholders is key to supporting and developing the child in achieving their learning potential.
 We strive to ensure that all parties working with the child have a clear understanding of their roles and responsibilities.